-There are a wide variety of trade school programs specializing in careers in web design, entrepreneurship, culinary arts, film production, nursing, paralegal studies, and many other areas of study.
+There are a wide variety of trade school programs specializing in careers in web design, entrepreneurship, software development, culinary arts, film production, nursing, paralegal studies, and many other areas of study.

 Pros of a Trade School

 Another pro of a trade school is it typically takes less time to complete your degree.
-Some programs take less than four years to finish, although they may require additional training or apprenticeship for certification or licensing depending on the chosen career field.
-For example, you could get a degree in media design technology from Southeast Technical Institute in just four semesters .
+Students can often pursue short-term certificates, one-year diplomas, and two-year associate’s degrees, although they may need to get additional training or an apprenticeship for certification or licensing depending on the chosen career field.

 Attending a trade school can also mean more one-on-one attention from faculty.
-Generally, trade schools boast smaller class sizes than four year universities.
+Generally, trade schools boast smaller class sizes than four-year colleges and universities.
 This could mean more individualized attention from faculty.

-If you study better with less distraction (and fewer people), a trade school offers a conducive learning environment.
-The Universal Technical Institute tauts smaller class sizes, “which allows instructors to invest more time in students.”
+If you study better with less distraction (and fewer people), a trade school may offer a conducive learning environment.

 Cons of a Trade School